ThomasGraceman/ThomasGraceman.github.io/_posts/mst_jekyll_post.md

 Choosing $r = O(1/\varepsilon^2)$ ensures that, with constant probability arbitrarily close to 1, our estimate $\hat{c}$ of the number of connected components deviates from the actual value by at most $\varepsilon n$.

 See it?
-It is very interesting—we ruled out some extreme vertices and started to count the good ones, so now with very high probability we get a good approximation of the number of connected components, and that's cool.
+It is very interesting we ruled out some extreme vertices and started to count the good ones, so now with very high probability we get a good approximation of the number of connected components, and that's cool.

 ### Complexity Analysis